robodhhb/SmartPiCam/README.md

 The Raspberry Pi is therefore able to detect and mark objects on 6 pictures per second (TPU configuration with default operating frequency).
 The pictures have a resolution of 300 x 300 Pixel.
 The "Video SmartPiCam HD" shows a real time recording of the pi's desktop.
 See folder "SmartPiCam" for an installation manual and the python sources.
+This project is described in the article "Objekterkennung mit Pi-Kamera und Edge-TPU", german Make Magazine 03/2019, p.
+58-62.